 Don't double up on doses.
 If you’ve missed a dose, it can be tempting to take twice the daily allowance for the next, but don’t.
 Doubling your daily dose of vitamins is a bad idea for two reasons.
 First, there's only so much that the body can absorb at once, and excess water-soluble nutrients will simply be flushed out of your system.
 Second, and more importantly, a buildup of fat-soluble vitamins (which are stored in the liver and other fatty tissues) can cause numerous health problems.

 Read and follow the dosage directions.
 Beyond sticking to the recommended daily allowance, reading and following the package instructions is essential.
 While it might be okay to take some multivitamins on an empty stomach, others need to be taken with food to avoid gastrointestinal discomfort.
-Also, certain multivitamins may contain energy boosters that are best taken early in the morning.
+Also, certain multivitamins that may contain energy-increasing ingredients are best taken early in the morning.
 Remember, manufacturer instructions are there to help you get the most out of your multi.

 Don't chug the multivitamins down with tea or coffee: The caffeine and tannins found in these pick-me-up beverages can interfere with the body’s ability to absorb certain vitamins and minerals.
 If the thought of giving up your morning cup of joe is enough to induce palpitations, take heart.
 You can still enjoy your cuppa and reap the benefits of a multivitamin.
 Just be sure to wait at least 15 minutes after drinking your coffee or tea before taking your vitamins.